-No one wants to experience back pain on Thanksgiving Day.
+No one wants to experience back pain on Thanksgiving.
 Thanksgiving is for family, friends, and delicious food.
-But with all the food that needs to be cooked and everyone milling about, back pain is a real problem that you may experience.
-We’ve compiled a short list of tips to keep back pain away on Thanksgiving, so keep reading for a pain-free feast.
+But with all the food that needs to be cooked and people milling about, back pain is a real problem that you may experience.

 Watch Your Posture